 Any time of year, Liver 3 is a go-to point for stagnation throughout the body.
 Because of the spring–Liver connection, the point is doubly useful for addressing springtime stagnation-type symptoms.

 Applying acupressure to Liver 3 will help get things moving like no other point.
 Poke around the point area until you discover a tender spot.
 Liver 3, if pressed firmly enough, is sensitive on most people.

 Once you have the point, apply firm pressure.
 This should feel a little achy.
 The more the better on this point, so feel free to do this acupressure exercise anytime your bare feet are available.
 Liver 3 can be pressed on one or both sides.

-Incidentally, the acupressure device we reviewed a few weeks back can be used for Liver 3.
-The device was designed for Large Intestine 4, a point on the hand, but it also fits nicely and works just as well on Liver 3 (see picture at left).
+If you like gadgets, this acupressure device can be used for Liver 3.
+It was designed for Large Intestine 4, a point on the hand, but it also fits nicely and works just as well on Liver 3 (see picture at left).

 If in the coming weeks you experience some tell-tale signs of a Liver imbalance, don’t get down on yourself—they’re completely normal during the seasonal transition.
 A little acupuncture will help realign your system so that you can enjoy the wonders of spring.

 Liver 3 infographic from A Manual of Acupuncture